telerik/kendo-intl/docs/num-formatting/index.md

 > The `"#"` specifier cannot be used to format a number, such as a telephone number&mdash;for example, (###)-###-####.

-**The `"."` specifier**

-The `"."` specifier is a decimal placeholder.
+* **The `"."` specifier**&mdash;A decimal placeholder.
 It determines the location of the decimal separator in the result string.

     import { formatNumber } from '@telerik/kendo-intl';

     formatNumber(0.45678, "0.00"); // 0.46

-**The `","` specifier**

-The `","` specifier is a group separator placeholder.
+* **The `","` specifier**&mdash;A group separator placeholder.
 It inserts a localized group separator between each group.

     import { formatNumber } from '@telerik/kendo-intl';

     formatNumber(12345678, "##,#"); // 12,345,678

-**The `"%"` specifier**

-The `"%"` specifier is a percentage placeholder.
+* **The `"%"` specifier**&mdash;A percentage placeholder.
 It multiplies a number by 100 and inserts a localized percentage symbol in the result string.

 > The `%` symbol is interpreted as a format specifier in the format string.
 To prevent this, precede the `%` symbol with a double backslash&mdash;`formatNumber(12, "# \\\%")` resulting in `12 %`.